Than-Sing/than-sing.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm now a third year student from Zhiyuan College, Shanghai Jiao Tong University, majoring in mathematics and applied mathematics.
+I'm a third year student from Zhiyuan College, Shanghai Jiao Tong University, majoring in mathematics and applied mathematics.
 In the spring of 2024, I participated in the exchange program at the Department of Mathematics of The Chinese University of Hong Kong.

 During the undergraduate period, in order to cultivate my ability of analysis and modeling, I participated in many mathematical contests in my spare time.
 Here are some selected awards:
 <ul style="line-height: 100%">